-- 2. The annual conference may begin the process of restructuring itself according to the provisions of ¶¶ 611-613, including changing its legal incorporation as needed. - 3.
-The annual conference should establish a funding percentage for its local churches to support the work of the conference, including providing for the costs of the bishop (¶¶ 612.2, 505).
+- CONFERENCE.
+1. The annual conference should establish a funding percentage for its local churches to support the work of the conference.
 Efforts should be made to minimize conference funding in order to allow maximum resources to remain in local churches.
 Support for ministries within and beyond the annual conference should not be included in such funding percentage but be raised as mission giving from individuals and local churches.
-The conference should take into consideration any guidelines offered by the Transitional Leadership Council on the setting of the funding percentage.
-The general church funding percentage shall be set by the Transitional Leadership Council without adjustment by the annual conference. - 4.
-In order to allocate delegates to the convening General Conference, the Transitional Leadership Council shall establish a deadline by which time the annual conference must submit a list of those churches and their number of professing members (listed for each church) remaining with the annual conference and thereby aligning with the Global Methodist Church.
-(Alignment decisions may be made by local churches after that deadline, according to any provisions adopted by the General Conference of The United Methodist Church, but such decisions would not be taken into account for allocating delegates to the convening General Conference.) - 5.
-As local churches whose annual conference does not align with the Global Methodist Church are formed into new annual conferences by the Transitional Leadership Council, the new annual conferences shall begin organizing themselves according to the provisions of ¶¶ 611-613, under the guidance and supervision of the Transitional Leadership Council and any transitional bodies at the general church level created by the Transitional Leadership Council.
+The conference should take into consideration any guidelines offered by the Connectional Council of the Global Methodist Church on the setting of the funding percentage.
+The general church funding percentage shall be set by the General Conference without adjustment by the annual conference. - 2.
+In order to allocate delegates to the General Conference, the Connectional Council of the Global Methodist Church shall establish a deadline by which time the annual conference must submit a list of those churches in the annual conference and the number of full-time equivalent pastoral appointments and assignments in the annual conference.
+Delegates for the General Conference shall be allocated based on the number of churches and full-time equivalent pastoral appointments and assignments an annual conference has as compared to the total number of churches and full-time equivalent pastoral appointments and assignments of the Global Methodist Church as of the deadline.

-PART SEVEN CONNECTIONAL ORGANIZATION
+PART EIGHT -- CONNECTIONAL ORGANIZATION

-¶ 701.
+¶ 801.
 CONNECTIONAL LIFE.
-Reflecting the shared mission of each of our congregations, connectional entities may be formed at the general, regional, and annual conference levels to effectively support the task of making disciples and spreading scriptural holiness.
+Reflecting the shared mission of each of our congregations, connectional entities may be formed at the general and annual conference levels to effectively support the task of making disciples and spreading scriptural holiness.
 These organizations shall prioritize resourcing the work of local churches, functioning where possible in and through partnerships with existing ministries, congregations, annual conferences, and other bodies, rather than creating new structures.
 They may set standards and share best practices in adapting to fit the context and changing circumstances across the church and globe.
 While providing secure and reliable funding channels where appropriate, connectional entities shall nonetheless be frugal, with minimal structures and staff, so as not to burden local congregations with extra financial demands, embodying the call of Jesus not to be served, but to serve (Matthew 20.28).

-Section I. Transitional Leadership Council
+Section I. Connectional Commissions